jakewalter/easyQuake/README.md

 ## Acknowledgments

-* code was used or otherwise changed to suit our purposes from obspy (https://github.com/obspy/obspy/wiki), GPD (https://github.com/interseismic/generalized-phase-detection), PhasePApy (https://github.com/austinholland/PhasePApy), EQTransformer (https://github.com/smousavi05/EQTransformer) and others
+* code was used or otherwise changed to suit our purposes from obspy (https://github.com/obspy/obspy/wiki), GPD (https://github.com/interseismic/generalized-phase-detection), PhasePApy (https://github.com/austinholland/PhasePApy), EQTransformer (https://github.com/smousavi05/EQTransformer), PhaseNet (https://github.com/AI4EPS/PhaseNet), and others
 * would not be possible without the robust documentation in the obspy project
 * this work was developed at the Oklahoma Geological Survey